 Nellie® is an SMS-based system for promoting patient self-care.
 It is the most researched and effective of its kind in the world.

 The underpinning methodology and technology is Simple Telehealth, which was invented in 2008 in the UK.
 Known there as Florence (or Flo), it is adopted widely across the UK’s National Health Service.
 Florence has improved the lives of tens of thousands of patients with a range of conditions including asthma, diabetes, COPD, and heart conditions.
+The outcomes achieved so far are getting unprecedented recognition by key public health and research organisations in the UK.
 Simple Telehealth is also used by the USA's Veterans' Affairs Department.